The 11 Most Polarizing Bands Of The Last Decade

 As I Lay Dying

 Metalcore act As I Lay Dying formed way before the 2010s and didn’t release any of their most groundbreaking records during that decade — but the actions of singer Tim Lambesis certainly made them one of the most discussed and polarizing acts of the last 10 years.
 In 2014, Tim got six years in prison for trying to hire someone to murder his wife while addicted to steroids.
 Even more incendiary to some was when the band took him back in 2016, after swearing that Tim was dead to them.
-The result is that even mentioning the band’s name will result in an outpouring of either the cursing of Lambesis’s name or the defense of him as a story of redemption.
+The result is that even mentioning As I Lay Dying’s name will result in an outpouring of either cursing, or the defense of him as a story of redemption.